appDemo-lgtm/JLNProjectISSTA/README.md

 [Click Here for the Piece] (https://appdemo-lgtm.github.io/JLNProjectISSTA/)

+In the interests of anonymity, the name of the artist has not been provided.

 This project grew in dialogue with another ongoing project titled 58+1 Indices on the body.
 That project is a collaboration between the artistic collective AMAE and the artist Pier Giorgio De Pinto.
 The topics come from the treaty 58 indices sur le corps (Editor’s note 58 indices on the body), written in 2006 by Jean-Luc Nancy and related to his book Corpus.
 The project combines performances, videos, interactive installations and collaborations with many artists.